VulcanJS/vulcan-docs/source/example-movies.md

 A few things to note:

 - We'll pass the `MoviesItemFragment` fragment to the form so that it knows what data to return from the server once the mutation is complete.
-- We only want to show the “New Movie” form when a user actually *can* submit a new movie, so we'll make use of the `create` mutation's `check` function to figure this out.
+- We only want to show the “New Movie” form when a user actually *can* submit a new movie, so we'll make use of the document level permissions we defined earlier to check if a user can create a movie using the `canCreate` helper on the collection.
 - We need to access the current user to perform this check, so we'll use the `withCurrentUser` higher-order component.

 Let's add the form component to `movies.jsx`: